Get the Most Out of Your Freedom of Information Request

 How long will the process take?

 The government has thirty days to get back to you.
-But the government is allowed to extend the deadline for many reasons.
+However, the government is allowed to extend the deadline for many reasons.
 One example of a reason is if they feel they are too busy, which is an excuse they use all the time.
 There is also information that they will not provide, like information that might harm national security or police investigations.

 Medical information about other people will often not be released.
 But if you are asking about the medical information that the government has about you, you should be able to get it.